ronakg/awesome-flickr-gallery-plugin/README.txt

 == Frequently Asked Questions ==

+= After upgrade to 2.9.4, only one column appears in the gallery. =

+This happens when you have a cache plugin (like WP Super Cache or W3 All Cache) installed.
+Old cached CSS file is loaded instead of the new one.
+Just delete the cached pages from your cache plugin and refresh the gallery page 2-3 times, it will appear fine.

 = I have activated the plugin, but gallery doesn't load. =

 Make sure your Flickr API key and Flickr User ID are correct.